zaranasavani/zaranasavani/README.md

 - 👋 Hi, I’m @zaranasavani
-- 👀 I’m interested in exploring new technologies
+- 👀 I’m interested in learning new technologies
 - 🌱 I’m currently learning dotnet MVCcore
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me zarana savani via LinkedIn